-7. success criteria to ensure that goals and objectives of the mitigation area are met, 8. remedial actions if performance standards are not met, 9.
-Purchase of applicable mitigation credits at an agency: approved mitigation bank (i.e., approved by the agency with jurisdiction over the affected species or habitat) in Placer County, will be acceptable for compensatory mitigation for project-related impacts to special-status species if avoidance or onsite or offsite management is not feasible or offsite management is not feasible.
-Impacts Significance before Mitigation Mitigation Measures Significance after Mitigation Impact 4.4-2.
-Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or the mitigation area are met.
-8. remedial actions if performance standards are not met.
-9. Purchase of applicable mitigation credits at an agency- approved mitigation bank (i.e., approved by the agency with jurisdiction over the affected species or habitat) in Placer County, will be acceptable for compensatory mitigation for project-related impacts to special-status species if avoidance or onsite or offsite management is not feasible or of-if it is the agencies preference for the project to obtain mitigation credits for project-related impacts to special-status plants and wildlife.
-Where direct and indirect impacts to special-status plant and wildlife species or their habitat cannot be avoided, project proponents shall develop appropriate avoidance and minimization measures for implementation during construction and operation of the project, and appropriate mitigation to reduce impacts to these resources to the maximum extent feasible.
-Mitigation Measure 4.4-2: The proposed 2040 General Plan should be revised to include the following new and revised Implementation Measures for the protection of riparian habitat and sensitive natural communities: New Implementation Measure Bio 1.2.1.174: If a proposed project would result in removal or alteration of a riparian community or other designated sensitive habitat identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service, the Town will require the project Significant with
+Impacts Significance before Mitigation Mitigation Measures Significance after Mitigation Mitigation 7. success criteria to ensure that goals and objectives of the mitigation area are met, 8. remedial actions if performance standards are not met.
+9. Purchase of applicable mitigation credits at an agency-approved mitigation bank (i.e., approved by the agency with jurisdiction over the affected species or habitat) in Placer County, will be acceptable for compensatory mitigation for project-related impacts to special-status species if avoidance or onsite or offsite management is not feasible or of it is the agencies preference for the project to obtain mitigation credits for project-related impacts to special-status plants and wildlife.
+Where direct and indirect impacts to special-status plant and wildlife species or their habitat cannot be avoided, project proponents shall develop appropriate avoidance and minimization measures for implementation during construction and operation of the project, and appropriate mitigation to reduce impacts to these wittigution 4.4 Biological Resources Potentially resources to the maximum extent feasible.
+Mitigation Measure 4.4-2: The proposed 2040 General Plan Less than Impact 4.4-2.
+Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations Significant should be revised to include the following new and revised Implementation Measures for the protection of riparian habitat and sensitive natural communities: Significant with Mitigation or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?
+New Implementation Measure Bio 1.2.1.174: If a proposed project would result in removal or alteration of a riparian community or other designated sensitive habitat identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service, the Town will require the project proponent to notify the California Department of Fish and Wildlife, obtain a Lake and Streambed Alteration Agreement if determined necessary by the California